 All five of the benefits above apply to this area of life.
 Not only can you save money over the long term, but you can also save time, worry less, and end up owning nicer items.

-Just remember not to break your budget or max out a credit card, or abuse buy now pay later apps to buy a high quality item – you still need to spend within reason.
+Just remember not to break your budget, max out a credit card, or abuse buy now pay later apps to buy a high quality item – you still need to spend within reason.

 Choosing a few high-quality index funds can be a good investment strategy.
 As mentioned above, a 3 fund portfolio is an effective investment strategy that is recommended by John Bogle, the founder of Vanguard.

 Rather than having 10, 20, or 30 investment vehicles in your portfolio, you simply have a few high-quality ones that still provide diversification.
 This approach is much easier to monitor and manage and still an effective way to invest.

 3. Reading and Learning

 You can’t be an expert at everything.